-A jar of soaked fruits is the key ingredient in Guyanese Black Cake.
-These once dried fruits now plump and boozy, then macerated into a smooth paste are a treasure in Guyanese homes, especially at Christmas.
+Soaked fruits are a treasure in Guyanese homes, especially at Christmas.
 Most have jars of fruits soaking for years, hidden in pantries and the back of kitchen cupboards.
 With this recipe you will soon be doing the same!

 Choosing the right combination of fruits

-There are many combinations of fruits that you can use for your soaked fruits.
-Growing up in Guyana we had three or four cashew trees.
-When cashew was in season we picked buckets of cashews, dice them up, cook them, then soaked them in wine.
 Those were the most delicious fruits and made an equally delicious black cake.
-I can't be bothered with making my own fruits from scratch.
+I can’t be bothered with making my own fruits from scratch.
 With three little kiddos where would I find the time?
 So I use a combination of dried fruits that I soak in rum and wine to create my soaked fruits.

-My favorite combination of fruits is prunes, currants and raisins.
-These flavors are mellow and not over powering.
+My favorite combination of fruits is prunes, currants, and raisins.
+These flavors are mellow and not overpowering.
 So what you really taste is the rum and wine in the cake and not strong fruit flavors.
 This combination also makes a really dark fruit which helps with the color of the black cake.

 Some people also add mixed peel and maraschino cherries to their soaked fruits.
-I really don't like the taste of these additions in black cake but would gladly put it in my fruit cake.
+I really don’t like the taste of these additions in black cake but would gladly put it in my fruit cake.
 There is really no holy grail fruits combination.
 Do whatever you like.
-I would just avoid fruits that have tiny bits like strawberries or blackberries or even figs. Please don't use figs. I did one year and it was terrible.

 There are two different ways to soak fruits:

 - Add whole dried fruits to wine and rum and soak until you are ready to bake, then grind the fruits up in a blender or food processor.
-Note: Some people don't add rum to their soaked fruits, just wine.
-I do both because I like the potent flavor it gets after it has been soaking for some time.

 Here I am using the grind first then soak process to make my soaked fruits.
 I add the fruits a little at a time keeping the ratio of the different fruits consistent so that I have a well blended mixture of fruits.